MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/ODataFeed.md

    * Open type columns
 * Select related tables

-## Load data using a basic URL
+## Load data from an OData Feed

-To load data from an OData Feed using a basic URL:
+To load data from an OData Feed:

 1. Select the **OData** or **OData Feed** option in the connector selection.

 2. If you're connecting from Power BI Desktop or Excel:

    1. Choose the **Basic** button and enter a URL address in the text box.
+This URL should be the root of the OData service you want to connect to.
 For example, enter `http://services.odata.org/V4/northwind/northwind.svc/`.
 Then select **OK**.

       ![OData URL selection](media/odata-feed/odata-basic-url.png)